kentmcamp/reactAuthentication/README.md

     - Problems include:
         - Reliant on passwords strength.
         - Information can be guessable or searchable.
-    1. `Ownership` - Verification that the user has something.
+    1. `Ownership` - Verification that the user has something.A
         - Email Address
         - Mobile Phone
         - An OTP fob or app